deprecated-packages/symplify/packages/phpstan-rules/docs/rules_overview.md

 ## CheckRequiredInterfaceInContractNamespaceRule

-Relocate Interface to a "Contract" namespace
+Interface must be located in a "Contract" namespace

 - class: `Symplify\PHPStanRules\Rules\CheckRequiredInterfaceInContractNamespaceRule`